tawnimartin/assignments/019/README.md

 Create a Backbone model called `Employee`, Use it with the included [data.json](data.json) to build an employee grid.

 The grid needs to have column headings for every property.
-The column headings bust be dynamic, meaning you must programmatically determine the headings of the grid based on the data once it is loaded.
+The column headings must be dynamic, meaning you must programmatically determine the headings of the grid based on the data once it is loaded.

 Note the data is a JSON __array__, not an object, so you will need to load it using a regular Ajax request.
 Once you get the data you will need to iterate over it to create a model for each object.